Bettering the Human Condition by Studying and Promoting the Rule of Law

 Practitioners, scholars, and jurists join forces to study issues, discuss ideas and develop best practices for improving the administration of justice.

-A quarterly journal that explores all aspects of the administration of justice through scholarship and opinion.
+A scholarly journal that explores all aspects of the administration of justice through scholarship and opinion.

 A member-driven organization that develops practical resources to improve e-discovery and information governance.

 How you can support our work through memberships, subscriptions, sponsorships and more.

 “To do your job better, you have to understand how you do your job.
 And that’s what I’ve gotten here.”